annahaensch/TwitterAPIWorkshop/index.md

 Once we have developer credentials, there are several different tools that we can use to access the API.
 Here are a few of them.

-### Command Line API Access with Twurl
+### Command Line API Access

-Twurl is Twitter's version of curl, a library and tool for tranferring data using url syntax.
+* __Twurl__ is Twitter's version of curl, a library and tool for tranferring data using url syntax.
 You can install Twurl by folling this [installation guide](https://developer.twitter.com/en/docs/tutorials/using-twurl).

-### Command Line API Access with twarc
+* __Twarc__ is part of the Documening the Now project, which is a collaborative effort to move towards better and more ethical archiving and preservation practices for social media data.
 You can also access the Twitter API through the command line using [twarc](https://github.com/DocNow/twarc).
-Twarc is part of the Documening the Now project, which is a collaborative effort to move towards better and more ethical archiving and preservation practices for social media data.
 You can install twarc by following this [installation guide](https://twarc-project.readthedocs.io/en/latest/).

-### Python API Access with Tweepy
+### Python API Access

-Tweepy is a Python library for accessing the Twitter API.
+* __Tweepy__ is a Python library for accessing the Twitter API.
 You can install Tweepy by following this [installation guide](https://docs.tweepy.org/en/latest/install.html).